whotwagner/statx-fun/README.md

-# statx-fun
+# statx

-This project is just an example implementation of the statx()-systemcall which was introduced in Linux 4.11
+This project is an example implementation of the statx()-systemcall which was introduced in Linux 4.11

 ## Requirements